gbusto/overseer/BUILD_PLAN.md

             *   [x] Implement game over triggers (`handlePlayerDeath`, `handleOverseerDeath`).
         *   [ ] Handle KORO death; need some kind of final goodbye from KORO or minor celebration if the players win
         *   [ ] Handle all players die / lose; need some kind of event to happen
+            *   [ ] Players winning or KORO dying are immediate events it should stop and respond to NOW
+            *   [ ] On game end, reset all lighting and attacks; or just reset the environment
         *   [ ] Implement smooth transition after players win or lose before transitioning back to IDLE state
-        *   [ ] Program out the actual main game loop in GameManager.ts
+        *   [x] Program out the actual main game loop in GameManager.ts
-        *   [ ] Tweak attack damage, KORO damage, BFG damage, Rifle damage, and weapon cooldown / recharge speeds so the game is challeging but fun
+        *   [x] Tweak attack damage, KORO damage, BFG damage, Rifle damage, and weapon cooldown / recharge speeds so the game is challeging but fun
-        *   [ ] Fix the voice location for KORO on the map; it fades away when you're far away
+        *   [x] Fix the voice location for KORO on the map; it fades away when you're far away
-        *   [ ] New targeted UV attack.
+        *   [x] New targeted UV attack.
 Can attack up to 3 players at a time
-        *   [ ] Don't allow darkness to happen until current attack has been reset (same wiht UV lighting; have a better "can_attack" flag)
+        *   [ ] Blackout attack should just adjust light intensity; not actual light coloring
         *   [ ] Try and figure out how to use Grok instead of Gemini
         *   [ ] Try to make the personality even more quirky
         *   [ ] New skybox